intarchboard/draft-iab-rfc4053bis/draft-kuehlewind-iab-rfc4053bis.md

 or format requirements of various other SDOs.
-One key property of the IETF liaison statement handling process is the requirement to record all sent and received liaison statements in a publicly accessible central location, which makes its more formal than other direct communications.
+One key property of the IETF liaison statement handling process is the requirement to record all sent and received liaison statements in a publicly accessible central location, which makes it more formal than other direct communications.
 However, liaison statements do not have any special standing within the IETF process otherwise.
 This means that any input provided through a liaison statement, even if that statement reflects consensus in the other organisation, does